 Even if we ignore the fact that Houston's greatest infamy comes from the fact that the world's widest freeway is there, the city just isn't beautiful.
 Its dominance as an energy-industry hub has led to a decidedly industrial landscape, with even "picturesque" places like the Houston Ship Channel bearing an almost hideous aesthetic, to say nothing of the smell of oil in the air.

-If you're looking for good photography in Houston, it's better to Instagram from within the city's award-winning museums and restaurants than to venture out into its ugly streets.
+If you're looking for good photography in Houston, it's better to Instagram from within the city's award-winning museums and restaurants than to venture out into its streets, which qualify it to become the ugliest place in the world.